UK Sea Fishing for Beginners

 5. Aim for a natural presentation of your bait or lure

-Mackerel feathers are the most efficient way to catch mackerel in a feeding frenzy, but even these unfussy fish would rather hit a casting jig when they’re a bit more tentative.
+Mackerel feathers are the most efficient way to catch mackerel in a feeding frenzy.
+But even these unfussy fish would rather hit a casting jig when they’re a bit more tentative.
 It’s a better imitation of a bait fish than a feather.
 When fish are feeling shy, huge lead weights do not help entice them.
 This means that you have to fish with a lighter rods and present lures with more finesse on those occasions.
 However, the light game angler will come up short if their goal is to catch as many fish as possible when the fish are ‘in’.
 Natural presentation and finesse matter most when fish are cautious and least when they are impulsive, in a feeding frenzy.

 6. Use braid to increase your casting distance